mbakhtar/iste-electric-vehicle-v1/electricvehicle.md

 ## Step 21
 ``|Download|`` and test your code.
 Congratulations on completing your Electric Vehicle Prototype! - Go back to the lesson for more activities and extensions.
-Click [here](https://forwardedu.com/course/electric-vehicles/) to go back to the lesson.